 Let’s be honest.
 This book is every parent’s fantasy.
 After all who doesn’t want a song-activated magic pot that cooks them dinner?
-But Tomie dePaola’s classic tale of the Grandma Witch has been banned in several U.S. school libraries for promoting witchcraft.
+The late Tomie dePaola’s classic tale of the Grandma Witch has been banned in several U.S. school libraries for promoting witchcraft.
 Want more timeless tales like this one?
 Check out our list of children’s classics.

 Buy it now at amazon.com, $7.99.

 It seems a certain 1987 version of this book would have fared better in Europe than it did in the States, where it was banned in both Michigan and New York in the mid-1990s.
 Although the story behind finding the now-infamous “nude bather,” that caused the version to be pulled from the shelves, has since been lost, we’re guessing it had something to do with one reader’s relentless search for Waldo.

 When it comes to dystopian novels, tweens and teens just can't get enough of them.
 And Lois Lowry's Newbery Award-winning classic continues the trend.
 But parents in Blue Springs, Missouri grew concerned over "twisted" and "lewd" content in the book and tried to have it removed from an eighth-grade reading list in 2003.
 The good news is, the compelling story is continued on in three more books in the series.